gchudnov/mindthegap/doc/content/intervals/index.md

 ![deflate.svg](./deflate.svg)

-In addition, `a.deflateLeft` and `a.deflateRight` methods shrink left and right boundaries of an interval.
+Similarly, `a.deflateLeft` and `a.deflateRight` reduce the left and right boundaries independently.

 ## Show